-Attendance and in---class participation are weighed heavily in this course.
-Students expected to comple ready to discuss and engage in class.
+Attendance and in-class participation are weighed heavily in this course.
+Students are expected to complete the reading assignment PRIOR to coming to class and be ready to discuss and engage in class.
 If no participation effort is made in class, attendance alone cannot guarantee a high mark for this portion of your grade.